-2. In a regular legislative year, the fact-finding hearing must be stayed up to 20 days after the adjournment of the Legislature sine die. - 3.
-Any time limit prescribed by this section or NRS 288,200 may be extended by agreement of the parties.]
-(Deleted by amendment.) - Sec.
-3. NRS 288.215 is hereby amended to read as follows: 288.215 1.
-As used in this section: - (a) "Firefighters" means those persons who are salaried employees of a fire prevention or suppression unit organized by a political subdivision of the State and whose principal duties are controlling and extinguishing fires. - (b) "Police officers" means those persons who are salaried employees of a police department or other law enforcement agency organized by a political subdivision of the State and whose principal duties are to enforce the law. - The provisions of this section apply only to firefighters and police officers and their local government employers. - 3.
-If the parties have not agreed to make the findings and recommendations of the fact finder final and binding upon all issues, and do not otherwise resolve their dispute, they shall, within 10 days after the fact finder's report is submitted, submit the issues remaining in dispute to an arbitrator who must be selected in the manner provided in NRS 288.200 and have the same powers provided for fact finders in NRS 288.210. - 4.
-The arbitrator shall, within 10 days after the arbitrator is selected, and after 7 days' written notice is given to the parties, hold a hearing to receive information concerning the dispute.
-The hearings must be held in the county in which the local government employer is located and the arbitrator shall arrange for a full and complete record of the hearings. - At the hearing, or at any subsequent time to which the hearing may be adjourned, information may be presented by: - (a) The parties to the dispute; or - (b) Any interested person. - The parties to the dispute shall each pay one-half of the costs incurred by the arbitrator. - 7.
-A determination of the financial ability of a local government employer must be based on: - (a) All existing available revenues as established by the local government employer and within the limitations set forth in NRS 354.6241, with due regard for the obligation of the local government employer to provide facilities and services guaranteeing the health, welfare and safety of the people residing within the political subdivision. - (b) Consideration of funding for the current year being negotiated.
-If the parties mutually agree to arbitrate a multi-year contract the arbitrator must consider the ability to pay over the life of the contract being negotiated or arbitrated. - → Once the arbitrator has determined in accordance with this subsection that there is a current financial ability to grant monetary benefits, the arbitrator shall consider, to the extent appropriate, compensation of other governmental employees, both in and out of this State.
+- 288.217 1.
+The provisions of this section govern negotiations between school districts and employee organizations representing teachers and educational support personnel. - 2.
+If the parties to a negotiation pursuant to this section have failed to reach an agreement after at least four sessions of negotiation, either party may declare the negotiations to be at an impasse and, after 5 days' written notice is given to the other party, submit the issues remaining in dispute to an arbitrator.
+The arbitrator must be selected in the manner provided in subsection 2 of NRS 288.200 and has the powers provided for fact finders in NRS 288.210. - 3.
+The arbitrator shall, within 30 days after the arbitrator is selected, and after 7 days' written notice is given to the parties, hold a hearing to receive information concerning the dispute.
+The hearing must be held in the county in which the school district is located and the arbitrator shall arrange for a full and complete record of the hearing. - 4.
+The parties to the dispute shall each pay one-half of the costs of the arbitration. - 5.
+A determination of the financial ability of a school district must be based on: - (a) All existing available revenues as established by the school district and within the limitations set forth in NRS 354.6241, with due regard for the obligation of the school district to provide an education to the children residing within the district. - (b) Consideration of funding for the current year being negotiated.
+If the parties mutually agree to arbitrate a multi-year contract the arbitrator must consider the ability to pay over the life of the contract being negotiated or arbitrated. - → Once the arbitrator has determined in accordance with this subsection that there is a current financial ability to grant monetary benefits, the arbitrator shall consider, to the extent appropriate, compensation of other governmental employees, both in and out of this State. - 6.
+At the recommendation of the arbitrator, the parties may, before the submission of a final offer, enter into negotiations.
+If the negotiations are begun, the arbitrator may adjourn the hearing for a period of 3 weeks.
+If an agreement is reached, it must be submitted to the arbitrator, who shall certify it as final and binding.